-Book a Cheap Car Hire in Newcastle Fast & Easy
+Finding an Affordable Car Hire in Newcastle is Easy

 Newcastle is Australia’s sixth largest city, and is found on the NSW coast north of Sydney.
 It was once called ‘steel city’, it was one of the main contributor in NSW’s steel industry, together with Wollongong.
 However, Newcastle undergone change when the manufacture and transport of steel started to decreased.
 The NSW Government is working in bringing the industry back in Newcastle, but currently the city is growing and alive.
 Hire cars are a great way to explore the region and learn about the history of the area.